 Customers have been searching for survival guides, emergency kits, and other such items.
 Products that did not sell earlier are suddenly selling like hotcakes.

 Ryan Zamo, CEO and co-founder of Z-SkinCosmetics, said, “Our affiliate marketing was coasting along before the pandemic; after it happened our affiliate program had become huge.
 Basically, it’s because we make and sell hand sanitizer.
-Our signup rate has exploded and people made well over $1,000 last month on 10% commission.
+Our signup rate has exploded and people made well over $1,000 last month on a 10% commission.
 Those that did have been smart and started contacting business owners and wholesale purchasers to buy in bulk from us.”

 “Since we manufacture our own products, we’ve been able to keep up with demand, so affiliates are making bank because the more other companies run out of sanitizer, the more the affiliates’ customers return with even larger orders.”

-“For our business — the ones I manage affiliate programs for — while traditional sports nutrition supplements like fat burners, prohormones and pre-workouts are down in sales, vitamins and immune-boosting supplements are up, we’re having some of our biggest sales weeks ever”, said John Frigo, affiliate manager for My Supplement Store.
+“For our business — the ones I manage affiliate programs for — while traditional sports nutrition supplements like fat burners, prohormones, and pre-workouts are down in sales, vitamins and immune-boosting supplements are up, we’re having some of our biggest sales weeks ever”, said John Frigo, affiliate manager for My Supplement Store.

 Frigo continues, “Affiliates of ours who are able to pivot into promoting those items, as opposed to just pre-workouts and protein powders, potentially could be having very good months.”